 Can you name five famous left handed guitarists?
-I’ll bet you probably can – but I’ll also wager that after five or so you would start to struggle!
+I’ll bet that you probably can – but I’ll also wager that after five or so you would start to struggle!

 Famous Left Handed Guitarists